mia-platform/documentation/docs/release_notes/platform_5-10_releasenotes.md

 ### Improvements

 * **Deploy - History**
-    In History section of Deploy, you can now **filter for environment**.
+    In History section of Deploy, you can now **filter for Environment**.

     ![deploy-filter](img/deploy-filter.png)